Thesis

 Traction

-Docker has experienced significant growth and traction since its inception.
 As of March 2024, Docker reported over 17 million developers using its platform globally and over 79K customers.
-Docker Hub, considered by some to be the world’s most extensive library of container images, has 26 million monthly active IPs accessing 15 million repos on Docker Hub, pulling them 25 billion times per month.
-Docker’s Moby project has 69K stars, 18.7K forks, and more than 2.2K contributors as of January 2025; Docker Compose, meanwhile, has 34.5K stars and 5.3K forks as of January 2025.
+Docker Hub, considered by some to be the world’s most extensive library of container images, has 26 million monthly active IPs accessing 15 million repos on Docker Hub, pulling them 25 billion times per month as of March 2024.
+Docker’s Moby project has 71.2K stars, 18.9K forks, and more than 2.2K contributors as of December 2025; Docker Compose, meanwhile, has 36.6K stars and 5.7K forks as of December 2025.
+In August 2024, Docker was ranked the most-used tool (in the "other tools" category) by professional developers, with 59% using it in their work, according to Stack Overflow’s 2024 Developer Survey.

 Valuation